MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-glossary.md

 **environment**
-[Power BI Desktop, Power BI Mobile, etc.] Use Power BI environment.
-For multi-tenant customers, use this term to refer to choosing the tenant to connect to.
+[Power BI Desktop, Power BI Mobile, the Power BI service, etc.] Another way to refer to one of the Power BI tools.
 It's okay to use Power BI environment (tenant) in documentation where it may help business analysts who are familiar with the term tenant to know it's the same thing.

 ## F

 **favorite, unfavorite**
 Verb meaning to add to the Favorites list for quick access to frequently visited dashboards and reports in Power BI.
 When you no longer want them as a favorite, you unfavorite them.

-**filter**
+**filter** versus **highlight**

-**formatting**
+A filter removes data that does not apply.
+A highlight grays out the data that does not apply.

 **focus mode**
-[Power BI service]
+Use focus mode to pop out a visual or tile to see more detail.
+You can still interact with the visual or tile while in focus mode.

 **Free account**
-See account in this term collection
+See *account*

 **full screen, full-screen mode**
-[Power BI service]
+Use full screen mode to view Power BI content without the distraction of menus and navigation panes.
+This is sometimes referred to as TV mode.

 ## G